JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 ```
 </div>

-We see that `cinterop` generated wrapper types for our `sturct` and `union` types.
+We see that `cinterop` generated wrapper types for our `struct` and `union` types.
 For `MyStruct` and `MyUnion` type declarations in C, we have the Kotlin
 classes `MyStruct` and `MyUnion` generated respectively.
-The wrappers inherit from `CStructVar` base class and declare all fields as Kotlin properties.
+The wrappers inherit from the `CStructVar` base class and declare all fields as Kotlin properties.
 It uses `CValue<T>` to represent a by-value structure parameter and `CValuesRef<T>?`
-to represent passing a pointer to a structure or an union.
+to represent passing a pointer to a structure or a union.

 Technically, there is no difference between `struct` and `union` types on the
 Kotlin side.
-One should note, that `a`, `b`, and `c` properties of `MyUnion` class in Kotlin use
+We should note, that `a`, `b`, and `c` properties of `MyUnion` class in Kotlin use
 the same memory location to read/write their value just like `union` does in C language.

-We may take a look at the
+You may want to take a look at the
 [C Interop documentation](https://github.com/JetBrains/kotlin-native/blob/master/INTEROP.md#passing-and-receiving-structs-by-value)
 for more details.

 ## Using Struct and Union Types from Kotlin

-One may easily use the generated wrapper classes for C `struct` and `union` types from Kotlin.
+It is easy to use the generated wrapper classes for C `struct` and `union` types from Kotlin.
 Thanks to the generated
 properties, it feels natural to use them in Kotlin code.
-The only question, so far, is how we create a new instance on those
+The only question, so far, is how do we create a new instance on those
 classes.
 As we see from the declarations of `MyStruct` and `MyUnion`, their constructors require a `NativePtr`.
 Of course, we are not willing to deal with pointers manually.
-Instead, we use Kotlin API to have those
+Instead, we can use Kotlin API to have those
 objects instantiated for us.

-Let's take a look at the generated functions that takes our `MyStruct` and `MyUnion` as parameters.
+Let's take a look at the generated functions that take our `MyStruct` and `MyUnion` as parameters.
 We see that
 by-value parameters are represented as `kotlinx.cinterop.CValue<T>`.
 And for typed pointer parameters we
 see `kotlinx.cinterop.CValuesRef<T>`.
-Kotlin provides us with API to deal with both types easily, let's try and see how it goes.
+Kotlin provides us with an API to deal with both types easily, let's try it and see.

 ### Creating a CValue<T>

 `CValue<T>` type is used to pass by-value parameters to a C function call.
 We use `cValue` function to create `CValue<T>` object instance.
 The function requires a
 [lambda function with a receiver](../../reference/lambdas.html#function-literals-with-receiver)
 to initialize the underlying C type in-place.
-The function declared as follows:
+The function is declared as follows:
 ```kotlin
 fun <reified T : CStructVar> cValue(initialize: T.() -> Unit): CValue<T>
 ```

-Now it is time to see how one uses `cValue` and passes by-value parameters:
+Now it is time to see how to use `cValue` and pass by-value parameters:
 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">

 ```kotlin